This is a fantastic activity making white water river kayaking accessible to all!

 The Durance river is famous for its white water rafting and to be able to kayak it requires a good level of paddling experience that can't just be acquired overnight!

-However, there is a little known and very beautiful grade 2 section that can be paddled using sit on top kayaks which anyone can try!
+However, there is a little known and very beautiful grade 2 section that can be paddled using sit-on-top kayaks which anyone can try!

-The grade 2 section of the river is a gentle flowing river, through beautiful mountain scenery with a several fun and easily navigated rapids.
+The grade 2 section of the river is a gentle flowing river, through beautiful mountain scenery with several fun and easily navigated rapids.
 There are beavers in evidence along the river and if you look up you are likely to see golden eagles and other birds of prey.

 The water flow of this section of the river is controlled by the dam at the Serre-Ponçon Lake, meaning it has a constant level of water all summer long.

 There are two sections possible depending on how long you want to paddle.
 The shorter section is 6 km and it takes about 1,5 hour.
 The longer section is 15 km and it takes 3 to 4 hours depending on your pace.
 It starts with a narrower sporty section at the beginning and twists and turns gently after this through the Durance River's awe-inspiring valley.

 There is no time limit for this activity.
 As this is a self guided descent, once you have been dropped off, you have until the evening (18h00) to get back, meaning you can easily spend the day ambling down, stopping for a picnic and photos on the way!

 What's more, the 15 km section passes through the "3 lakes" where there are beaches, a snack-bar and great swimming.
 The water is a little warmer here as it has time to be warmed by the sun!
 This is a lovely place to stop off for a picnic!